rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [MCProHosting](https://mcprohosting.com/) (Click "Enable Bedrock Support" on your OneControlCenter server dashboard and follow the steps.
 To host your own: Add 19132 UDP to the [port forward mapping](https://clients.mcprohosting.com/index.php?rp=/knowledgebase/379/Firewall-and-Port-Management.html) and connect to the given source port.)
 * [Minehut](https://minehut.com/) (Connect via `bedrock.minehut.com` and do `/join <servername>`.)
 * [OMGServ](https://www.omgserv.com/en/) (Select Geyser in [Install Menu](https://i.imgur.com/Gewpsrq.png), all is automatically installed.
 You can turn on/off floodgate in [server properties on the dashboard](https://i.imgur.com/jg5mzNj.png).)
+* [PloudOS](https://ploudos.com/) (Connect via `geyser.ploudos.com` and enter the server IP, see https://ploudos.com/faq/#How-do-I-connect-from-Bedrock-to-a-Java-server for more info)
 * [SoulNode](https://soulnode.net/) (Select [Plugin Pack](https://i.imgur.com/7e2QEKV.png) at checkout to auto install Geyser.
 No extra setup required.
 Will auto bind to your default port to connect.)
 * [SRKHOST](https://www.srkhost.eu/) (You can enable Geyser at the Version changer page, this feature is built-in and uses the given port by the host.)
 * [Virtual Gladiators](https://virtualgladiators.com/) (Find the plugin in the control panel under the "VG Recommended" category and restart your server.
 IP and port is the same as Java.)